 In most of the United States, garden strawberries (Fragaria x ananassa), which are generally hardy in U.S. Department of Agriculture plant hardiness zones 4 through 8, are grown as perennials.
-In the warmest parts of the country, however, strawberries are often grown as fall-planted annuals.
+In the warmest parts of the country, however, these plants are often grown as fall-planted annual strawberries.
 Because Georgia's climate varies considerably from north to south, the appropriate strawberry planting strategy in the state depends upon the part of Georgia in which the strawberries are planted.

 Video of the Day

-In southern Georgia, where the climate falls into USDA zones 8b through 9a, strawberries are less vulnerable to disease when they're planted in fall, typically between the middle of September and Nov.
+In southern Georgia, where the climate falls into USDA zones 8b through 9a, fall planting strawberries leaves them less vulnerable to disease These plants are typically set between the middle of September and Nov.
 1, and treated as annuals, replaced each year.

 Varieties for Georgia